gabrielfalcao/uiclasses/README.rst

 ui-classes
 ##########

-`Data Classes <https://docs.python.org/3/library/dataclasses.html>`_ with superpowers:
+- Powered by `Python 3 Data Classes <https://docs.python.org/3/library/dataclasses.html>`_.

-- Objects are presentable in user interfaces.
+- Objects optimized for user interfaces.
+- Methods to traverse nested dicts, convert to and from json
 - ModelList and ModelSet collections for robust manipulation of collections of models.
+- No I/O happens in models.
+- Collections can be easily cached to leverage responsive user interfaces.